Graphic Buffer (Analysis)

 • MiterThe output buffer feature will be a square or sharp shape around corners.
 For example, a square input polygon feature will have a square buffer feature.
 This is the default.

-• BevelThe output buffer feature for inner corners will be squared while the outer corner will be cut perpendicular to the furthest point of the corner.
+• BevelThe output buffer feature for inner corners will be squared, and the outer corner will be cut perpendicular to the farthest point of the corner.

-• RoundThe output buffer feature for inner corners will be squared while the outer corner will be round.
+• RoundThe output buffer feature for inner corners will be squared, and the outer corner will be round.

 String